safaris since 1995

 The extremely rare mountain gorilla population has been fairly successfully looked after and the population actually increased during the Civil War (1994 to 2004).
 Occasional sightings of chimpanzees and both savannah and forest elephants along with Okapi, giraffe, buffalo and many endemic birds are reported.
 Almost 120 rangers have been killed since the start of the Civil War but have remained active throughout.
 The wildlife has been seriously damaged during the Congo Civil War.

-Other Congo national parks with small populations of Mountain Gorillas:
+Other DRC national parks with small populations of Mountain Gorillas:

 - Kahuzi-Biega National Park – 6,000 km² of 2 distinct volcanic peaks supporting eastern lowland gorilla and mountain gorillas